Metz Cathedral: Organs

-Metz Cathedral has two organs.
-The modern and larger organ is located in the transept.
-The smaller and older instrument, called the "Renaissance", is perched on the triforium of the last traverse of the nave, closest to the choir.
+Metz Cathedral has four organs.
+The oldest, called the "Renaissance" organ, is a swallow's nest organ perched on the triforium of the last traverse of the nave, closest to the choir.
 It was placed there above the former rood screen to accompany ceremonies of the clergy taking place within the choir.
 It was made in 1537, and while the instrument has been regularly modified and updated, the wooden buffet or cabinet is original.
+Its instrumental part was entirely rebuilt by Marc Garnier in 1981, and the organ is listed as a monument historique., Dismantled in November 2021 and restored in Switzerland by the organ builder Peter Meier, it was inaugurated again on 10 July 2022.